microsoft/vscode-docs/docs/cpp/config-mingw.md

 1. Install [Mingw-w64](http://mingw-w64.org/doku.php/download/mingw-builds) to a folder that has no spaces in its path (in other words, NOT the default location of C:/Program Files/).
 In this tutorial, we assume it is installed under `C:\Mingw-w64`.

-1. Install a shell program such as Bash.
+1. Install a shell program such as Bash(PowerShell is also OK).
 If you have installed Git for Windows, you already have a Bash shell that the extension can discover and use for its integrated Terminal.
 If you don't have Git for Windows installed, then you can install bash.exe as part of [MSYS2](https://sourceforge.net/projects/msys2/).
 1. In the Windows search box, type "path" and then choose "Edit the system environment variables" from the results list.
 1. Add the paths to your Bash shell and to your mingw-w64 `bin` folder to the Windows PATH environment variable.
 The extension will pass this environment variable to the Bash shell when it opens it.